yu0bab/vxsacademy-course-s-/00 - intro.md

 # What is Programming?
-Programming, to put it simply, is a list of instructions we give to a computer.
+A program, to put it simply, is a list of instructions we give to a computer.
 It's like a recipe for computers, and programmers are the "food artists" making the recipies.
+Programming is the act of making these programs.

 A programming language, or computer language, is what you use to tell the computer what to do.
 There are many programming languages out there like Javascript, Python, C++, and Java (all of which are taught here on Vexcess Academy by the way).